 The Indicateur fidèle produced by Louis Charles Denos, cartographer and bookseller, rue Saint-Jacques, was a deluxe and indispensible guide for the eighteenth-century French traveller.
 It supplied route maps, timetables and indexes to the various stagecoach, coach and water routes through France and the Low Countries.
-According to Wikipedia it was there were six updated editions between 1771 and 1777, although in fact the copy made available by the Bibliothèque nationale and reproduced here is earlier, dating from 1765.
+According to Wikipedia there were six updated editions between 1771 and 1777, although in fact the copy made available by the Bibliothèque nationale and reproduced here is earlier, dating from 1765.
 It is a beautiful book - and serves to bring home just how formidable an undertaking even the most modest journey could be in the age of horse-drawn transport!

 |Map of France, showing the routes to scale with distances from Paris|